Atiku attacks PREMIUM TIMES for requesting his academic records

-Former Vice President Atiku Abubakar, on Saturday, resorted to pouring invective on PREMIUM TIMES over the newspaper’s request for his academic records and subsquent report on his failure to release them.
+Former Vice President Atiku Abubakar, on Saturday, resorted to pouring invective on PREMIUM TIMES over the newspaper’s request for his academic records and subsequent report on his failure to release them.

 Atiku, through his media aide, Paul Ibe, reacted in a statement only few hours after the story was published on Saturday.